chrisant996/readline_win32_sample/README.md

 However, that also affects the rest of your program.
 You'll need to make sure your program handles UTF8 correctly everywhere, or things will be wrong.

 > **Warning:** If the program isn't properly prepared for the C runtime to be using UTF8, then the problematic effects will not be limited to just input.
 Everywhere the program uses the C runtime library, UTF8 inputs and outputs will be expected, and things can go wrong if the program isn't handling UTF8 correctly.

-The sample contains two functions that can help ease the transition somewhat:
-- `config_console()` sets the C runtime to use UTF8.
-- `unconfig_console()` sets the C runtime back to the default, which is to use ACP (Active Code Page).

 You may need to use [`MultiByteToWideChar()`](https://learn.microsoft.com/en-us/windows/win32/api/stringapiset/nf-stringapiset-multibytetowidechar) and other conversion APIs to correctly handle converting between ACP, UTF8, and UTF16 depending on the needs of your program.